Kvilt1/sdawdj/fixed_solutions_final.md

 4. **Compare to 1**:
-   - $0.03225 < 1$, so the criterion is not met.
+   -$0.03225 < 1$, so the criterion is not met.

 #### Final Answer
-The criterion was not met during the last experiment at Alcator C-Mod, as $0.03225 < 1$.
+The criterion was not met during the last experiment at Alcator C-Mod, as$0.03225 < 1$.

 ---